TeamBreach/CaseStudy2/ProcrastinationStudy.md

 Dataset (or two) that shows the Top 15 nations...
 (Q6c)

-d All output should be in plain English or translated in the Codebook.
+All output should be in plain English or translated in the Codebook.
 (Q6d)

-Highlights:

-###Modifications/Merges to Data

-###Data Summary

 ##Conclusions

-?????
-Mention biases in procrastination data set.
-?????
-Conclusions about procrastination related to country
+Our analysis shows the following conclusions

+- Through assessment of two procrastnation scales we see that the following countries report to have relatively high levels of procrastination.
+  - The countries are Slovania, Taiwan, Puerto Rico, Qatar, Panama, Sri Lanka, Austria, Ecuador, and Uruguay.
+- The data shows a positive relationship between age and yearly income, which is more pronounced for males than females.
+- Overall, We don't observe a relationship between life satisfaction and HDI.
+- However, a closer look at the categorical levels of human development suggests that low development is, in fact, associated with lower life satisfaction relative to Medium to Very-High development levels.

+Note the following concerns about the procrastination data

+- The data is likely not up to date if it still references the former Yugoslavia.
+All responses were probably recorded before the popularity of the internet which is likely to be big source of procrastination for many people.
+- Income appears